 The BB Services are required to be delivered at Sites on three Broadband Site Lists, per section D.4.

-The Service Provider must be able to provide the Final, Interim, Temporary and Replacement Services, per section D.5.
+The Service Provider must provide the Final, Interim, Temporary and Replacement Services, per section D.5.

 The BB Services are required to be delivered according to four different Service Level Types, as outlined in paragraph D.6.2.18.